-Extensive mitigation measures, codified in the 11th Air Force Alaska Airspace Handbook, are currently in place for JPARC areas that overfly critical habitat or hatchery areas to minimize potential impacts to "at-risk" wildlife populations including Dall sheep, the Delta caribou herd, peregrine falcons, salmon, and subsistence species (USAF 2021b).
+Extensive mitigation measures, including those identified and agreed to in the 1997 Alaska Military Operations Area EIS ROD and the 2013 JPARC EIS ROD, are codified in the 11th Air Force Alaska Airspace Handbook and are currently in place for JPARC areas that overfly critical habitat or hatchery areas to minimize potential impacts to "at-risk" wildlife populations including Dall sheep, the Delta caribou herd, peregrine falcons, salmon, and subsistence species (USAF 2021b).
 These mitigations, which provide protections for wildlife species in avoidance areas, include seasonal and/or altitude restrictions and are detailed in Appendix D.1 of the USAF F-35A Operational Beddown EIS (USAF 2016).
 KC-135 flight operations would adhere to published airspace restrictions within JPARC (USAF 2016).